| Your first few weeks in Paris When you first arrive it can

 there are also some shops that sell imported

 foods if you are missing something from home.
+The hypermarkets tend to

 be located outside the peripherique, and are usually best visited by car.